Suburbs of Johannesburg: History

 A park near Ormonde, Johannesburg South.

-The first major modern settlements in Johannesburg were loosely planned, as they grew up quickly in order to service the need for labour in the gold mines on the Witwatersrand.
+The first major modern settlements in Johannesburg were loosely planned, as they grew quickly in order to service the need for labour in the gold mines on the Witwatersrand.
 However, the population of Johannesburg increased rapidly and the city quickly established formal neighbourhoods, most of which were racially mixed as labourers lived together.
 The earliest formal settlement to house people of all races, Kliptown, is located near today's Soweto.

 The Central Business District (CBD) grew rapidly in the early 20th century as many formal European style buildings were constructed, such as the city's main post office.
 The Central Business District was the first part of the city to be built in a grid, which was designed around the major road known as Commissioner Street, which served as the central artery for the city.
 During this time period, the city invested in street cars, which mostly served to connect wealthier white suburbs with the CBD.
 Physical growth, although somewhat limited by transportation, continued quickly as immigration to South Africa, and Johannesburg in particular, increased dramatically.

 This problem was solved in the 1930s when the automobile was introduced in mass production to South Africa.
 Automobiles were, for the most part, confined to the wealthy, and permitted them to move to the north of the city and commute into the centre.
 The South African economy did extremely well at the end of World War II and many new immigrants came to South Africa from Europe.
 Most poor suburbs were mixed, with poor blacks and whites living together, although the wealthy suburbs were usually reserved for whites.
 This changed with the election of the National Party in the 1948 elections, who began to formalise the system known as apartheid.
 Apartheid formally designated which suburbs each race could live in under the Group Areas Act.